james-reeder/oktaTools/oktaImportAllUsers/README.txt

 		*if the csv file could not be found
 		*if the config was set incorrectly
 		*if any mappings were set incorrectly

+You can turn off logging by setting logResults in the config.xml to 'false'.

 ========
 Mappings